 Do not overmix the muffin batter, using a spatula or wooden spoon, gently fold the wet and dry ingredients together until just combined and no more!

 Do not overbake the muffins.
-After you have turned down the oven for the second portion of the bake, check the muffins after 12 minutes, and if still a bit underbaked in the centre pop them in for another 3-5 minutes and keep an eye on them.
+After you have turned down the oven for the second portion of the bake, check the muffins after 12 minutes, and if still a bit underbaked in the center pop them in for another 3-5 minutes and keep an eye on them.
 No one wants a dry overbaked muffin.

 Keep some blueberries and white chocolate chips aside to scatter over the top of the muffins before baking.
 I kept aside about 3 or 4 of each per muffin.

 The temperatures stated are for conventional ovens.
 For convection, fan-forced, fan-assisted, or air-fryers, the temperature must be reduced by 20°C/25°F.

 For baking, make sure the oven is fully preheated, and that the rack is in the middle of the oven.
 Open the oven as little as possible.
 For best baking results use an oven thermometer.

 Remember that all ovens work slightly differently and bake times may need to be adjusted for your specific oven.